Eudora Bumstead: Career

 She was for a time a successful school teacher.
 While attending the University of Nebraska, she met William T. Bumstead, whom she married in 1880.
 She has had little time for writing but when she did write, it was mostly for the child-readers of St. Nicholas Magazine and The Youth's Companion, having been a special contributor to the latter for several years, writing as Eudora S. Bumstead.

 Bumstead and several other young writers, including, C. A. Stephens, William S. Walsh, Robert M. Walsh, Helen Gray Cone, Eleanor C. Donnelly, Mary Sheldon Barnes, Theodora Robinson Jenness, F. ("Fern") Hamilton, and Edwin Roth Champlin ("Clarence Fairfield"), got their start as writers at Our Young Folks.

 Personal life

-Bumstead was of Quaker descent, and is like the Friends in her quiet tastes and sincere manners.
-She had few friends.
+Bumstead was of Quaker descent, and was said to have quiet tastes, sincere manners, and a small circle of friends.
 Remarkably well-informed and having an analytic mind, she was a keen, though kindly, disputant, accepting nothing as proved which did not stand the test of reason.

 The family lived in Beatrice, Nebraska before removing to Ontario, California with their daughter.

 She died in 1892, and was buried at Bellevue Memorial Park, Ontario.